Appup-Docs/Appup-Docs/docs/what-is-appup/README.md

 ---
 # What is Appup?

-Have you ever run into a any of the following scenarios:
+Have you ever run into any of the following scenarios:
 * You need to make an enterprise app for your client quickly that’ll help them make a ton of money and give you a customer for life.
 * You are using a commercial out of the box product but want to extend its functionality to accommodate your custom requirements.
 * Development is slow and fraught with bugs.
 Lack of resources is hitting the top and bottom line.